marmelroy/PhoneNumberKit/Documentation/OXMIGRATIONGUIDE.md

 ## The PhoneNumberKit object

 To create a simple API, the main object in PhoneNumberKit 0.x was the PhoneNumber object.
-Number strings were parsed using it's initializer, formatting was done via functions declared in an extension.
+Number strings were parsed using its initializer, formatting was done via functions declared in an extension.

 The main object of PhoneNumberKit 1.0 is a PhoneNumberKit object.
 This allows for more granular management of PhoneNumberKit's lifecycle and for immutable PhoneNumber value types.